How will the bear market impact investors?

 Build your trading muscle with no added pressure of the market.
 Explore TradingSim For Free »

 The recent downturn in the stock market has many investors concerned about a prolonged bear market.
 The Dow Jones recently plunged to its lowest levels since the “Black Monday” stock market crash of 1987.
 How did the bull run of the 2010’s come to end in 2020?
 And what does this current bear market mean for investors?
-This article will walk investors through how Wall Street arrived at this current bear market.
-Most importantly, this article will help investors decide which stocks are best for them during this turbulent time.

 What is a bear market?